mainej/schema-voyager/README.md

 #### :db.schema/references

-For attributes that are `{:db/valueType :db.type/ref}`, it is possible to annotate which collections the attribute references.
+For attributes that are `{:db/valueType :db.type/ref}`, it's possible to annotate which collections the attribute references.
 Adding references is one of the best ways to enrich your schema, and will enable many features when exploring your data.
 Schema Voyager uses references to link attributes to other collections, and to draw relationships in the diagrams.
 To specify that `:address/country` refers to entities with `:country/name` and `:country/alpha-3`, supplement your schema thus: